lgraubner/sitemap-generator/README.md

 Type: `string`
 Default: `./sitemap.xml`

 Filepath for the new sitemap.
 If multiple sitemaps are created "part_$index" is appended to each filename.
+If you don't want to write a file at all you can pass `null` as filepath.

 ### httpAgent